Xiong Qiying

-Xiong Qiying (born 14 October 1967 in Sichuan Province) is a retired Chinese long jumper.
+Xiong Qiying (born 14 October 1967) is a retired Chinese long jumper.

 Her personal best jump was 7.03 metres, achieved in October 1997 in Shanghai, but the result was later annulled, as she was found to have been doping.

 Doping

 In 1997 Xiong tested positive for a prohibited substance and was subsequently banned from sports by the Chinese Olympic Committee's anti-doping commission.